kivy/kivy/doc/sources/guide/inputs.rst

 ~~~~~~~~~~~~~~

 Kivy should be able to fetch input from any device specified as `gamepad`,
-`joystick` or basically any other type of game controller recognized by SDL2
+`joystick` or basically any other type of game controller recognized by the SDL2
 provider.
 To make things easier, here are layouts of some common controllers
 together with ids for each part.